Changes are happening quickly in our health care system.

 - 1% in the fourth.

 The maximum percentages include any other contract provisions that cost money such as allowances, premiums or vacations.
-If those are agreed to in bargaining, wage increases have to be less than the maximum limits so that total costs are 0%, 0%, .75% and 1% over the four year period.
+If those are agreed to in bargaining, wage increases have to be less than the maximum limits so that total costs are 0%, 0%, .75% and 1% over the four-year period.

-Who does Bill 28 affect?
+Who does Bill 28 effect?

 Bill 28 applies to all employees (unionized or not) for whom the government is the employer or funds the employer.
 For UFCW members, this means our healthcare members will be impacted, and group home members, school division members and those working in shelters or personal care homes may be affected.

 Bill 29 is The Health Sector Bargaining Unit Review Act.

 The basic purpose of the Bill is to reduce the number of bargaining units in each Regional Health Authority to seven and to have a single contract and a single union for each of the seven bargaining units.
 The Bill will also require province-wide organizations like Diagnostic Services Manitoba and CancerCare Manitoba to also have a single contract and a single union.

 - medical residents

 When this Bill is passed, a commissioner would be appointed to determine the composition of the bargaining units, and give written notice to employers and unions.
 UFCW Local 832 along with the other unions will get to make a presentation to the commissioner about the bargaining unit make-up.

 Then all members will vote to determine which one union will represent each bargaining unit.